-The APPI provides that all PII data users must have in place 'necessary and appropriate' measures to safeguard and protect against unauthorised disclosure of or loss of or damage to the PII data they hold or process; and conduct necessary and appropriate supervision over their employees and service providers who process such PII data.
-What constitutes 'necessary and appropriate' security measures is elaborated in many of the administrative guidelines for the APPI.
-For instance, the administrative guidelines prepared by the Ministry of Economy, Trade and Industry (METI Guidelines) set forth a long list of four types of mandatory or recommended security measures - organisational, personnel, physical and technical measures.
+The Amended APPI provides that all PII data users must have in place 'necessary and appropriate' measures to safeguard and protect against unauthorised disclosure of or loss of or damage to the PII data they hold or process; and conduct necessary and appropriate supervision over their employees and service providers who process such PII data.
+What constitutes 'necessary and appropriate' security measures is elaborated on in the Committee's cross-sectoral administrative guidelines for the Amended APPI (the Committee Guidelines).
+The Committee Guidelines set forth a long list of four types of mandatory or recommended security measures - organisational, personnel, physical and technical - as well as the requirement to adopt internal security rules or policies.